Best Baby Carrier

 Carrier ease of use on a day-to-day basis can make or break whether you choose to use it more than a couple of times.
 We started our ease of use testing by taking the products out of the packaging to ensure a complete experience.

 We prefer user manuals with clear illustrations and directions.
 We consider how straightforward a carrier is to grab and go or to use without assistance.
 Does it fit inside a diaper bag?
 How quickly can you get it on?
 Once on, we compare how easy the carriers are to adjust, both for fit and if your baby needs to move or shift.

 Simple carriers are easier to use, both out of the box and on-the-go.
-The slings have only one ring adjustment point and one end to pull or loosen, which makes them the easiest to put on, use, and fit.
-Both the Nalakai Ring Sling and the Maya Wrap ComfortFit Sling (above left) earned 9 in this metric.
-The wraps are complicated with a giant swath of fabric that requires significant wrapping skills all while holding your baby as you put it on.
-The learning curve is high including remembering how to perform the wraps, and holding the baby while you do it.
+The slings have only one ring adjustment point and one end to pull or loosen, making them the easiest to put on, use, and fit.
+The Nalakai Ring Sling and the Maya Wrap ComfortFit Sling (above) earned 9 in this metric.
+The wraps are complicated with a giant swath of fabric that requires significant wrapping skills while holding your baby as you put it on.
+The learning curve is high, including remembering how to perform the wraps and holding the baby while you do it.
 Both the Moby Wrap Classic and the Boba Wrap earned 4s and function the same way with the same challenges.
-The Storchenwiege Woven Wrap (above right) earns the lowest score with a 3 of 10 thanks to more positions and wrap options and material that doesn't "give" as much as the competition wraps.
 The soft structured carries vary for ease of use between 4 and 7 depending on the number of straps and adjustment points and how hard they were to use when wearing the carrier with a baby inside.